-Technically speaking, space-borne drones could include cargo spacecraft, satellites and machines that leave Earth, although they aren't usually referred to as such.
-Perhaps the best example of a drone in space is the U.S. military's mysterious X-37B spacecraft, which has made multiple flights into orbit for hundreds of days.
+Technically speaking, spaceborne drones could include cargo spacecraft, satellites and machines that leave Earth, although they aren't usually referred to as such.
+Perhaps the best example of a drone in space is the U.S. military's mysterious X-37B spacecraft, which has made multiple flights into orbit for hundreds of days at a time.
 Its mission is highly classified, leading to speculation about what it is doing.

-The Navy developed some limited "air torpedoes" during World War I, but left the concept aside until World War II.
-At that time, according to The Nation, the Navy began a program called Operation Anvil.
+The U.S. Navy developed limited "air torpedoes" during World War I, but set aside the concept until World War II.
+At that time the Navy began a program called Operation Anvil, according to The Nation.
 Remote-controlled B-24 bombers were used to deliver explosives to German bunkers, but the program was a "disaster," according to the article.
 Many planes crashed or exploded prematurely.

-For decades afterwards, the United States focused on using rockets while doing some development into drones.
-The first big demonstration of them came during the 1991 Gulf War, when the United States deployed UAVs – showing how advances in computer technology made it possible.
+For decades afterward, the United States focused on using rockets while also working on drone development.
+The first big demonstration of drones came during the 1991 Gulf War, when the United States deployed UAVs.

 Drones for other applications

-In the United States, the Federal Aviation Administration has been cautious about allowing unpiloted vehicles to zip around.
+In the U.S., the Federal Aviation Administration has been cautious about allowing unpiloted vehicles to zip around the skies.
 There are numerous safety concerns – they could crash into buildings, interfere with airspace or cause other problems.

-Certain companies are also considering sending out drones to do deliveries, which could reduce the cost of using drivers for door-to-door service.
+Certain companies are considering sending drones to deliver goods, which could reduce the cost of using drivers for door-to-door service.
 Amazon is advertising a future service called "Prime Air," which is intended to send deliveries to customers in 30 minutes or less.
-They have written a letter of application to the FAA to begin this service.
+The company has written a letter of application to the FAA to begin this service.
 Amazon performed its first drone deliveries in Britain in December 2016.

-Drones are sometimes used by government agencies for safety reasons, such as monitoring storms and hurricanes without putting pilots at risk.
-One example is the Hurricane and Severe Storm Sentinel (HS3), a five-year test program using unmanned surveillance aircraft called Global Hawks.
-It's a collaboration among NASA, the National Oceanic and Atmospheric Administration (NOAA) and Northrop Grumman, an aerospace and defense company based in Virginia.
-Other reported applications of drones have been in applications such as search and rescue and in-air 3D mapping of local terrain, such as forests or roads.
+Government agencies occasionally use drones for safety reasons, such as monitoring storms and hurricanes without putting pilots at risk.
+One example was the Hurricane and Severe Storm Sentinel (HS3), which was a five-year test program using unmanned surveillance aircraft called Global Hawks.
+It was a collaboration among NASA, the National Oceanic and Atmospheric Administration (NOAA) and Northrop Grumman, an aerospace and defense company based in Virginia.
+Other reported applications of drones have been in search-and-rescue operations and in-air 3D mapping of local terrain, such as forests or roads.

 Drones in space

 Perhaps the closest thing to a UAV in space is the X-37B, which looks like a miniature version of NASA's now-retired space shuttle.
-The unpiloted spacecraft has had three missions and was deployed on a fourth in May 2015.
+The unpiloted spacecraft completed four clandestine space missions.

-Most of its work is highly classified, making it difficult to say what it does up there for so long.
-However, the Air Force has some information available about the fourth mission.
-In an e-mail with Space.com in May 2015, Air Force spokesperson Capt.
-Chris Hoyler said the X-37B would have an experimental propulsion system and an investigation into how well materials perform in space.
+Most of X-37B's work is highly classified, making it difficult to speculate about the purpose of its missions.
+However, the Air Force has released some information about the fourth mission.
+In an email to Space.com in May 2015, Air Force spokesperson Capt.
+Chris Hoyler said the X-37B would have an experimental propulsion system and would help engineers investigate how well various materials perform in space.

 "We are excited about our fourth X-37B mission," Randy Walden, director of the Air Force Rapid Capabilities Office, said in a statement in May 2015.
 "With the demonstrated success of the first three missions, we're able to shift our focus from initial checkouts of the vehicle to testing of experimental payloads.”

-Although not technically classified as drones (since they operate beyond Earth's atmosphere), it could be argued that several of the spacecraft that visit the International Space Station are unmanned aerial vehicles as they carry only cargo on board, with no pilot.
-There are several of these vehicles, including Russia's Progress spacecraft, the (now-retired) European Space Agency Automated Transfer Vehicles, SpaceX's Dragon and Orbital Science's Cygnus.
+Although not technically classified as drones (since they operate beyond Earth's atmosphere), it could be argued that several of the spacecraft that visit the International Space Station are unmanned aerial vehicles as they carry only cargo and no pilot.
+There are several of these vehicles, including Russia's Progress spacecraft, the (now-retired) European Space Agency Automated Transfer Vehicles, SpaceX's Dragon and Northrup Grumman's Cygnus.

-From time to time, a space agency will test vehicles in space before putting people on it, which happened in the Mercury, Gemini and Apollo programs.
+From time to time, a space agency will test vehicles in space before putting people on it, which is what happened with the Mercury, Gemini and Apollo programs.
 (The space shuttle was never tested without pilots on board.)
 In 2014, NASA sent its Orion spacecraft high into Earth-orbit (3,600 miles or 5,800 km) in an unpiloted test.
 And in 2019 or 2020, the agency is planning a second test in in which the Orion spacecraft will be sent around the moon.